It’s winter, and for a lot of people, that means one thing: Hockey!

 Basic Hockey Skills Parents Can Teach Their Kids

-Skating including stopping, turning and skating backwards
+Skating including stopping, turning and skating backward

-Basic Skating: The first place we’re going to recommend for tips is of course our own post on How To Teach Kids Ice Skating.
+Basic Skating: The first place we’re going to recommend for tips is, of course, our own post on How To Teach Kids Ice Skating.
 We’ve got some good pointers in there, as well as equipment tips.

-Turning: When learning to skate, kids will instinctively learn to turn by using a two foot glide and leaning into the direction they want to go.
+Turning: When learning to skate, kids will instinctively learn to turn by using a two-foot glide and leaning into the direction they want to go.
 This video gives you some simple instructions on turning, for beginners.